Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Experiments

 \subsection{Experimental Setup}

 To validate our proposed training strategies, we train Qwen2.5-Math-7B \cite{yang2024qwen25mathtechnicalreportmathematical} and Qwen2.5-7B \cite{yang2024qwen25mathtechnicalreportmathematical} on the DAPO-MATH dataset.
-We conducted a comprehensive evaluation of mathematical performance across the AIME24 \cite{aime24}, AIME25 \cite{aime25}, , GSM8k \cite{cobbe2021trainingverifierssolvemath}, AMC, MATH-500, and Olympiad \cite{lightman2023let} benchmarks.
-To ensure reliability, we averaged results across multiple runs: 32 for AIME24, AIME25, and AMC (Including AMC22, AMC23, AMC24); 4 for MATH-500 and Olympiad; and 2 for GSM8k.
-In addition to the original GRPO, we selected several baselines related to clipping threshold mechanisms, including Clip-Higher \cite{yu2025dapoopensourcellmreinforcement}, Clip-Lower, Entropy-Regularization, Clip-Cov \cite{cui2025entropymechanismreinforcementlearning}, GSPO\cite{zheng2025groupsequencepolicyoptimization} and SAPO \cite{gao2025softadaptivepolicyoptimization}.
-Training configurations included a learning rate of $1\times10^{-6}$, a sampling rate of 8 responses per prompt, and a global batch size of 512.
-The maximum response length was set to 4096 tokens for Qwen2.5-Math-7B and 8192 tokens for Qwen2.5-7B.
-Further training details are provided in the \cref{Appendix:exp-setup}.
-Further evaluation details are provided in the \cref{Appendix:eval-setup}.
+We conducted a comprehensive evaluation of mathematical performance across the AIME24 \cite{aime24}, AIME25 \cite{aime25}, GSM8k \cite{cobbe2021trainingverifierssolvemath}, AMC, MATH-500, and Olympiad \cite{lightman2023let} benchmarks.
+To ensure reliability, we sample responses per problem: 32 for AIME24, AIME25, and AMC; 4 for MATH-500 and Olympiad; and 2 for GSM8k.